 Public Scholarship, Media, & Engagement:

-- Cotter, William M. (in prep).
+- Cotter, William M. 2018.
 Author interview with Alex E. Chávez about Sounds of Crossing: Music, Migration, and the Aural Poetics of Huapango Arribeño.
 Durham: Duke University Press.
 CaMP Anthropology.

 - Cotter, William M. 2017.
 Do Military Leaflets Save Lives or Just Instill Fear?
 SAPIENS Magazine.

 - Cotter, William M. and Valentinsson, Mary-Caitlyn.
 2016.
 A seat at the bar: Issues of race and class in the world of specialty coffee, Article for Anthropologies as part of Anthrodendum (formerly Savage Minds)

 - Cotter, William M. 2016.
 Political conflict as a catalyst for language change: The case of Palestinian Arabic, Babel - The Language Magazine 14: 38-44.